jbranchaud/js-play/Markdown/grammar.md

     Number = NonZeroDigit { Digit };
     NonZeroDigit = "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9";
     Digit = "0" | NonZeroDigit;
+    Newline = "\n";
+    InlineWhitespace = Tab | Space;
+    Tab = "\t";
+    Space = "\s";
     Whitespace = "\s" | "\t" | "\n" | "\r";
     Asterik = "*";
     Backslash = "\";
     Backtick = "`";
     Others = "@" | "$" | "%" | "^" | "&" | "?" | "'" | "," | ";" | ":";
+    // the Special characters only need to be escaped in certain situations,
+    // need to figure out how to describe this in the grammar.
     Special = "\" | "`" | "*" | "_" | "{" | "}" | "[" | "]" | "(" | ")" |
                 "#" | "+" | "-" | "." | "!";
     // empty is an empty line, no characters on that line